 What is the deferral policy?

 Deferrals are evaluated on a case-by-case basis.
-To request a deferral, please send a letter of request to the Office of Admissions as soon as you know you will have a need to defer.
+To request a deferral, please send a letter of request to the Director of Admissions as soon as you know you will have a need to defer.

 What is the application fee?